Rupali’s father died, and her mom begged part-time. What hope could there be for a different future for Rupali?

 Her world had been shattered when her father passed away when she was only seven years old.
 After that, her mother, Joshoda, struggled to provide for the family.
 In harvest time, Joshoda makes the equivalent of about $2.30 a day working in other people’s fields.
 But during the off season, she resorts to begging in the local market in order to feed her children.
 Rupali’s dream had been to become a doctor.
 But after her father died, she knew that dream was impossible.

-But as it happened, soon after her father’s death, a Compassion child development centre opened at a local church.
+But as it happened, soon after her father’s death, a local child development centre opened in Rupali’s community.
 Joshoda—who had always wanted her daughters to have a different life than she had—registered Rupali immediately.

 Rupali suddenly had social workers and tutors at the centre who cared about her life and who gave guidance for her future.
 They ensured she stayed in school, and Rupali’s dream of becoming a doctor flickered back to life.